ASofterSpace/QrImageWriter/README.md

 ## Run

-Before running the QR Image Writer, you should put the image that you want to use as input into the same folder and call it `input.ppm`.
+Before running the QR Image Writer, you should put the image that you want to use as input into the same folder and call it `input.jpg` or `input.ppm`.

 To now start up the QrImageWriter project after it has been built, you can call under Windows: